Quick tip: A high Hb is often not due to a primary haematological problem.

 Aster R, et al. Drug-induced immune thrombocytopenia: pathogenesis, diagnosis, and management.
 Journal of Thrombosis and Haemostasis.
 Volume 7, Issue 6, June 2009, Pages 911–918

-Broadly speaking a high white cell count will be either due to increased myeloid cells (neutrophils or less commonly eosinophils, basophils, blasts) or lymphocytes
+Broadly speaking a high white cell count will be either due to increased myeloid cells (neutrophils or less commonly eosinophils, basophils, blasts) or lymphocytes.
+The pathology also varies hugely according to the rate of change and the type of cell.
+See below for a simplified strategy to think about leukocytosis;

 Investigations are merited if;

-If the blood film reports that a malignancy such as leukaemia is likely, see the 'Workups' submenu for next steps in investigation with urgent haematology input
+If the blood film reports that a malignancy such as leukaemia is likely, haematology will be involved by the lab team, but you can see the 'Workups' submenu for next steps in investigation.

 Quick Tip; Neutrophilia is only very rarely is caused by a malignant problem